johnolafenwa/deepstack-docs/src/custom-models/datasetprep/index.rst

 Step 4: Annotate Your Dataset
 =============================
-Now that you have loaded your images, set the save folder for the annotations and switched to the yolo format, we shall annotate our dataset.
+Now that you have loaded your images, set the save folder for the annotations and switched to the YOLO format, we shall annotate our dataset.
 In this example, we are using an image dataset on Google Glass.

 .. figure:: ../../static/googleglasss.png